Need some help testing an audio signal with a digital multimeter? If so, here are two techniques that can provide positive results.

 Before running any tests, check the speaker for any physical damage.
 Use a magnifying glass if needed.

-If you cannot find any physical damage, move on to the testing process.
+If you cannot find any physical damage, continue the testing process.

 To test a speaker with a multimeter, follow these steps.